youtype/boto3_stubs_docs/mypy_boto3_lambda/client.md

 ### add_permission

-Grants an AWS service or another account permission to use a function.
+Grants an Amazon Web Services service or another account permission to use a function.

 Type annotations for `boto3.client("lambda").add_permission` method.